 \section{Numerical experiments}

 In this section we compare the empirical performance of proposed midpoint policy iteration (MPI) with standard policy iteration (PI), as well as their approximate versions (AMPI) and (API).
 In all experiments, regardless of whether the exact or approximate algorithm is used, we evaluated the value matrix $P_k$ associated to the policy gains $K_k$ at each iteration $k$ on the true system, i.e. the solution to $P_k = \dlyap\left(A+BK_k, Q ^\tp\right)$.
-We then normalized the deviation $\|P_k - P^*\|$, where $P^*$ solves the Riccati equation \eqref{eq:ricc}, by the quantity $\Tr(P^*)$.
+We then normalized the deviation $\|P_k - P^*\|$, where $P^*$ solves the Riccati equation \eqref{eq:ricc}, by the quantity $\| P^* \|$.
 This gives a meaningful metric to compare different suboptimal gains.
-We also elected to use the off-policy version (OFF) of AMPI and API in order to achieve a more direct and fair comparison between the midpoint and standard methods; each is given access to precisely the same sample data and initial policy, so differences in convergence are entirely due to the algorithms.
+We also elected to focus on the off-policy version (OFF) of AMPI and API in order to achieve a more direct and fair comparison between the midpoint and standard methods; each is given access to precisely the same sample data and initial policy, so differences in convergence are entirely due to the algorithms.
+Nevertheless, similar results were observed in the on-policy online setting (ON), albeit with more variation between Monte Carlo runs due to differing sample data.
 Python code which implements the proposed algorithms and reproduces the experimental results is available at \url{https://github.com/TSummersLab/midpoint-policy-iteration}.